k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 You can organize a data product into *domains*, where each domain represents a logical group of tables.

 This structure is especially useful for AI agents that dynamically generate SQL.
-When AI agents aimed to generate SQL dynamically it’s important to limit the scope to only the tables that are relevant to the user’s request.
+When AI agents are intended to generate SQL dynamically, it is important to limit the scope to only the tables relevant to the user’s request.
 Domain-based separation enables this by allowing the agent to operate on a focused subset of the data product rather than the entire schema.

 For example, a banking data product (*customer_bank*) might be divided into domains such as *DDA* (Demand Deposit Accounts), *LOAN* (Loans and Mortgages), and *CC* (Credit Card Management).
 If a user asks a question related to credit cards, only the tables in the *CC* domain are included in the LLM invocation context.

-A good practice is to provision and maintain a domain list by creating an MTable at the data product LU, including the following recommended columns:
+A good practice is to provision and maintain a domain list by creating an MTable in the data product LU, including the following recommended columns:

 * Domain
 * Description